Rubel Hossain: International career

 Hossain was named in the One Day International squad for the tri-series with Sri Lanka and Zimbabwe and made his debut in the third game of the round-robin stage, a game Bangladesh needed to win to progress to the final.
 He cleaned up the middle-order and tail-enders with a 4-wicket haul in 5.3 overs.
 He also played in the tri-series final, where he had a poor end to the game, but retained his place for the three ODI series against Zimbabwe soon after.
 More good performances led to him being included in the Test squad to face the West Indies for the first time.
 He made his debut at Arnos Vale, and took three wickets in West Indies' first innings, and also formed a 31-run and 10th wicket partnership with Shahadat Hossain in Bangladesh's first innings.
 Hossain also featured in two Twenty20 matches at the 2009 ICC World Twenty20.

 His best ODI figure was of six wickets for twenty six runs (6/26) vs New Zealand at Mirpur, where he also took a hat-trick and was nominated to be one of the best ODI bowling performance of the year 2013 by ESPNcricinfo.

 He consistently bowled around 145 km/h in the 2015 Cricket World Cup.

 During the 2017 ICC Champions Trophy in England, Rubel suffered a fractured jaw after accidentally colliding with a glass door at the team hotel.
 He was flown back to Dhaka for surgery and was ruled out for at least six weeks.
 Following his recovery, Rubel rejoined the national squad and resumed full training, reflecting his determination to return to international cricket.

 In April 2018, Hossain was one of ten cricketers to be awarded a central contract by the Bangladesh Cricket Board (BCB) ahead of the 2018 season.
 In April 2019, he was named in Bangladesh's squad for the 2019 Cricket World Cup.
 In September 2021, he was named as one of the two reserve players in Bangladesh's squad for the 2021 ICC Men's T20 World Cup.
 On 26 October 2021, he was added to Bangladesh's main squad for the tournament, after Mohammad Saifuddin was ruled out due to a back injury.

 On 19 September 2022, Rubel Hossain announced his retirement from Test cricket.
 In a post on his official Facebook page, he stated that stepping away from the longer format would allow emerging fast bowlers more opportunities and enable him to focus on limited-overs cricket.
 He concluded his Test career with 27 matches, taking 36 wickets at an average of 76.77.

+On 15 April 2026, Rubel Hossain announced his retirement from international cricket.
+In his official Facebook page, he said, "I am pacer Rubel Hossain.
+I played 27 Tests, 104 ODIs and 28 T20Is for Bangladesh.
+The national team is my emotion.
+But at some point, I had to say goodbye to international cricket.
+With that in mind, I am bidding farewell to international cricket."